Improve Local Search Visibility with a Google Business Profile

 Google Reviews & Prominence

 Reviews are an important factor in Google’s determination of your website’s prominence.
 Besides boosting local SEO, positive Google reviews can increase the trust in and credibility of your business with the public it serves.
-A well-maintained Google Business Profile offers an easy way to engage with your customers and provides a source of user-generated content to share across your social media networks and website.
+A well-maintained Google Business Profile provides a straightforward way to connect with your customers.
+It provides a source of user-generated content to share across your social media networks and website.
 In addition to the quantity and quality (high ratings and business-related content), recency of reviews and stakeholder engagements also factor into improved local search ranking for your business.

 What if my business doesn’t have a physical location?